-In the Lower Wood River and the Wood River East & West Forks additional requested updated modeling has been submitted to the Illinois State Water Survey (ISWS), with an additional review now required by the Illinois Department of Natural Resources.
+Additional flow modeling was requested and submitted for the Cahokia Creek Diversion Channel, Indian Creek, Wood River, and the East/West Forks of Wood River to the Illinois State Water Survey (ISWS), with an additional review now required by the Illinois Department of Natural Resources, Office of Water Resources.
 Issuance of continued letters of accreditation should be forth coming upon completion of their review.